MAMIYA CAMERAS

 MAMIYA RB & RZ ACCESSORIES

 Pictured above are a few RB and RZ accessories I found in my gear closet and photographed to sell.
-How often do we see a Like New RB Waist Level Finder?
+How often do we see a like-new RB Waist Level Finder?
 Not often.
 That went fast!
-I did have an RB for a short while, and it was a very nice camera, just too heavy for my special event photography, but for a studio portrait camera, it would fit my needs.
+I did have an RB for a short while, and it was a very nice camera.
+It was just too heavy for my special event photography, but it would fit my needs for a studio portrait camera.

 MAMIYA IMAGE GALLERY